 Topic refers to the subject matter of a text.

-Employers, teachers, and peers may refer to the topic as content, information, substance.
+Employers, teachers, and peers use a variety of terms that are synonymous to Topic: evidence, content, information, substance.

 Our thoughts about topics are grounded in anecdotal experience, textual research, and empirical research.
 Topics have histories, genealogies, intellectual traditions.
 Discourse communities (AKA Communities of Practitioners) have developed intellectual traditions and research methodologies for discussing topics or conducting research on topics.